 Experts say that construction workers are even more at risk from the ever-growing problem of distracted driving.
 According to experts, many work zone accidents are caused by motorists who fail to notice the construction workers, pieces of construction debris, or construction machinery that may be strewn across a zone, simply because they are not paying attention.

 The Drive Like You Work Here campaign encourages all Georgians to drive safely though work zones.
 First and foremost, it is crucial to reduce your speed when you approach a work zone, and continue to maintain a reduced speed until you exit the work area.
 Not only does driving at your usual speeds place workers at risk of an accident, it can also place you and your passengers at risk of injuries or death in a crash.

 Avoid distractions when you are entering a construction work zone.
 Ignore phone calls and text messages so you can focus on the surroundings.
 In addition to watching out for construction workers, you should also watch out for pieces of construction equipment and machinery, and large amounts of construction debris, as these can also put you at risk for an accident.
 Lastly, always wear your seatbelt as it is your first line of defense in case of an accident.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons injured in car accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons injured in car accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have been injured in an accident, call a lawyer at our firm, and discuss your legal rights to a claim for damages.
 Initial consultations are free – you don’t have to pay us until we recover compensation for you.